JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Experimental Evaluation

 \subsubsection{Summary}

-Our experimental results support the claim that our approach reconciles the completeness of the {\WGBI} approach with the efficiency of the {\RB} approach, and that it paves the way to be applied in use cases that were previously untractable. }
+Our experimental results support the claim that our approach reconciles the completeness of the {\WGBI} approach with the efficiency of the {\RB} approach.
+This makes it possible to address use cases that were previously intractable. }